 Keep your health in check

 Taking care of both your physical and mental health is an important part of healthy living which is why being clued up about your new country’s healthcare system is essential.
+If you feel that your mental health would benefit from online therapy, reach out to BetterHelp’s licensed professionals today.

 South Africa’s healthcare system is made up of two systems – public and private.